 10. Beer Culture

-If you are planning to go to Hanoi, Vietnam, trying some beer and enjoy the beer culture should be added to your list.
+If you are planning to go to Hanoi, trying some beer and enjoying the beer culture should be added to your list.
 Vietnamese beer is cheap and cheerful, which is around 7000 to 15000 VND.
-In lieu of going to high-end restaurants or lively pubs, people here choose to gather around at some spots like Ta Hien Street.
+In lieu of going to high-end restaurants or lively pubs, people here choose to gather around at some spots like Ta Hien Street, Bia Hoi Corner.

 This place is called the haven for beer lovers in Hanoi.
 You will see a wide range of people sitting with a pint of beer in hand, chatting together and saying “1,2,3 cheers” very enthusiastically.